Rome is known for its stunning architecture

 For the first day of your three-day adventure in Rome, you will be getting a taste of the city’s glorious past, by visiting some of the best ruins and monuments of Ancient Rome.

-The Pantheon, in my book, is a marvelous can’t-miss historic site in the city of Rome.
+The Pantheon.
+In my book, it is a marvelous can’t-miss historic site in the city of Rome.
 Dubbed as one of the most scenic places in Rome, this well-preserved building will truly leave its spectators in utter amazement.
 By the way, access to this site is free.

-Campo dei Fioro is an energetic square with a great market and a buzzing evening vibe.
+Campo dei Fioro.
+An energetic square with a great market and a buzzing evening vibe.